How to assess a planning application when there are water voles on or near a proposed development site.

 You may need a qualified ecologist to advise you on the planning application and supporting evidence.
 You can find one using either the:

-- Chartered Institute of Ecology and Environment Management (CIEEM) directory
+- Chartered Institute of Ecology and Environmental Management (CIEEM) directory

 - Environmental Data Services directory